 maximum compatibility, in the cloud use

-- how you can add global CSS styles, local scoped styles and style React components with plain CSS,
+- how you can add global CSS styles, local scoped styles and style React components with plain CSS; and

 - configuration for deploying your static Astro site to the cloud.